AustinBu/CS506-Project/README.md

 and put them in the kaggle/input folder. https://www.kaggle.com/datasets/whigmalwhim/steam-releases?select=game_data_all.csv https://www.kaggle.com/datasets/joebeachcapital/top-1000-steam-games

+Testing:
+There is one test to ensure that the model has the correct dimensions and can predict a category.
+It will run every time there is a push or pull request to main or master.

 Data Collection:
 The initial plan to use SteamDB and Steam API fell short since many endpoints are not available